gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 We separated the tasks between us based on our interests and on the skills we wanted to work on during the challenge:
 * Gerda worked on the "mobile" bike generator with the dynamo
 * Paula on the rotating stand for solar ovens (or other devices that need to follow the sun)
-* Audrey on the clay printed wine cooler and the home bike generators
+* Audrey on the clay printed wine cooler and the home bike generator

 We decided to focus on these devices first and work on the data collection at the end if we had some extra time.